anildugar/angularjs-webpack-seed-project/README.md

 Injects Vendor and App js files dynamically into index.html file of the distribution.

-Has support to create docker images.
+Has support to create docker images, uses nginx linux container to host the app.

+Works in production as well, as the output files are minified by webpack.